modernassembly/Boilerplatr/README.md

 }
 ```

+###Use Case

-Here is an example use-case with this `package.json` file:
+With the above `package.json` setup, here is an example command-line scenario:

 ```bash
 $ boiler my-template